Defects and Inconsistencies in Solar Flare Data Sources: Implications for Machine Learning Forecasting: Comparison of Data Products from a Flare Prediction Perspective

 The data are split into training and validation subsets using a 90/10 stratified split to preserve the positive/negative class ratio.
 To improve generalization and account for sampling variability, we employ a bootstrap ensemble strategy for both LSTM and logistic regression models.
 Specifically, we draw 30 bootstrap replicates with replacement from the training set.
 For each replicate, we fit the pipeline that integrates the following steps. \begin{enumerate} \item Standardization. \item For the logistic regression model, we then apply principal component analysis (PCA) to reduce dimensionality, retaining 98\% variance.
-For the 24-hr forecasting window, 20 principal components already cover over 98\% variance.
-The projection coefficients for these principal components are derived from the training set. \item The LSTM model is optimized using the Adam optimizer with a binary cross-entropy loss. \item The logistic regression model is fitted with $L_2$ regularization.
-The penalty strength is optimized with 5-fold cross-validation and the ROC-AUC scoring objective. \end{enumerate}
+For the 24-hr forecasting window, 20 principal components already account for over 98\% of the variance.
+The projection coefficients for these principal components are derived from the training set. \item The LSTM model is optimized using the Adam's optimizer with a binary cross-entropy loss. \item The logistic regression model is fitted with $L_2$ regularization.
+The penalty strength is optimized with 5-fold cross-validation and the ROC-AUC (Receiver Operating Characteristic and Area Under the Curve) scoring objective. \item To address class imbalance, we apply class-weighted loss functions in both models, where the positive class weight is set to the ratio of negative to positive samples in the training data. \item The class weights are computed separately for each bootstrap split. \end{enumerate}

 After each bootstrap model is trained, we evaluate probabilistic predictions on the held-out validation set and determine the optimal decision threshold that maximizes the True Skill Statistic (TSS) over a grid of candidate thresholds in $(0,1)$.
 The optimal threshold and corresponding validation TSS scores are recorded for every bootstrap sample.
-To properly evaluate the performance of the machine learning algorithms, we split the samples (time sequences of SHARP parameters and their corresponding maximum flare magnitudes) into training and testing sets.
+To evaluate the performance of the machine learning algorithms, we split the samples (time series of SHARP parameters and their corresponding maximum flare magnitudes) into training and test sets.
 Note that splitting by Active Region (AR) or HARP is crucial to prevent information leakage from the training set to the testing set.
 In this study, all training/testing splits are performed chronologically by HARP, which mimics the operational setting but may not result in the highest skill scores.
 See \citet{wang2020solar} for detailed discussions on sample splitting schemes and their impacts on flare prediction results.